 York Gate, Marylebone Road, London NW1 5HT, UK

 Bachelor of Music (Hons) in Performance Studies.
 Four years.
-Specialisation in performance, composition.
-Studies include performance (classical, jazz, early instruments, opera, musical theatre), instrumental conducting, analysis, music history, aural skills, composition, theory, music technology, community music
+Specialisation in performance (classical, jazz, early instruments, opera, musical theatre), composition, contemporary music, choral and instrumental conducting, community music practice.

 Master of Arts in Music.
 In performance, composition, musical theatre.
 Master of Music.
 In performance, choral or orchestral conducting, composition.
 Includes solo, conducting, opera, chamber music, piano accompaniment, repetiteur training.
 Repetiteur Fellowships may be awarded to young opera professionals.
-Doctor of Philosophy.
+Master of Philosophy/Doctor of Philosophy.

 Diploma and certificate programs

 Post-graduate Certificates are awarded in solo performance, opera, musical theatre.
 Professional Diploma.
 In performance, composition.
 One year.
-CPD Diploma in Creative Music Leadership.
+CPD Diploma in Creative Music Leadership or Conducting.
 Advanced Diploma.
 In performance, opera.